-Specific care for any bonsai depends upon where you live.
+Specific bonsai care basics depend upon where you live.
 Knowing the climate zone where you live will help with growing your bonsai trees.
 Don't know?
 In the United States you can find out on

-Don't be surprised if you get conflicting information about your bonsai care.
-Sometimes, it is a matter of opinion and experience.
+Don't be surprised if you get conflicting information about your bonsai care basics.
+Sometimes, it's a matter of opinion and experience.
 Other times, it is a total lack of knowledge.

 With a little research, you will learn the best people and best sites to trust.
 (Links to several of them are on this site.)

-After you've reviewed the many valuable links on this page, consider reading Beware of Bonsai Myths!
+After you've reviewed the many valuable links on this bonsai care basics page, read Beware of Bonsai Myths!

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.